-Regardless of location, there isn’t a one-size-fits-all approach to BYOD implementation; while the exact model is generally different from school to school, the practical experiences of allowing students to bring their own device to school is more universal, and many teachers are now facing the same classroom challenges…
+Regardless of location, there isn’t a one-size-fits-all approach to BYOD implementation.
+We've found that while the exact model differs from school to school, the practical experiences of allowing students to bring their own device to school is more universal, and many teachers are now facing similar classroom challenges.

 It’s widely acknowledged that technology plays a huge role in the everyday lives of young people, and the general consensus is that use of mobile devices at school will deepen learning.
 A recent finding also revealed that HSC students who had been educated with a laptop did better than those who had not, to varying degrees in subjects such as biology, chemistry and physics.

 Providing laptops for students is beyond most school budgets, which is why many students have already purchased their own smart device, often without considering the practical or “pedagogical potential” implications of the technology…

 From a recent survey of 1,000 parents, half of all respondents said they’d received little guidance as to which laptop or tablet they should buy for their child.
 Two-thirds also said they wanted schools to recommend a range of appropriate devices.
 It also emerged that one in five students were stuck with a device that does not do what they need it to!

 With holidays and Christmas just around the corner, now is the time to discuss appropriate devices with your students and parents.
 The capability of each device type needs to be fully-considered in the context of your program, and the types of learning activities that will be delivered using the potential of these devices.